dstmodders/docker-terraria-server/DOCKERHUB.md

 ## TShock

-**By default, the [TShock] server stores worlds in the home directory:
+**By default, the [TShock] server stores worlds in `/home/tshock/.local/share/Terraria/Worlds/`.
-`/home/tshock/.local/share/Terraria/Worlds/`.
 The [TShock] server configurations are stored in `/opt/tshock/tshock/`.
-In the future, we are planning to change the default paths to simplify the mounting process, just like we did with the official one.**
+We have changed the default paths to point to `/data/` instead to simplify the mounting process.**

 ### Docker Run (tshock)